 In the UK, the Scrutiny Reserve Resolutions provide that no UK minister should agree in the European Council of Ministers or the European Council to a proposal that is still “subject to scrutiny” in the UK Parliament — and if they do, requires them to provide reasons for doing so.
 The UK Parliament receives copies of EU documents, together with an Explanatory Memorandum prepared by the relevant government department.
 Documents are considered by the Scrutiny Committees in both the Commons and the Lords.

 Australia has a significant relationship with the UK underpinned by our shared heritage, common values, closely aligned strategic outlook and interests.
 We share a distinguished record of active service and cooperation in conflict zones around the world, often in partnership with the United States.
-We are frequent and regular dialogue partners at the highest levels across government and are like-minded on pressing global issues, including international security, multilateral cooperation and economic issues on the G20 agenda.
+We are regular dialogue partners at the highest levels across government and are like-minded on pressing global issues, including international security, multilateral cooperation and economic issues on the G20 agenda.
 We share an extensive economic, trade and investment relationship.
-We also benefit from wide-ranging people-to-people links.
+We also benefit from strong people-to-people links.
 There are regular high-level visits in each direction.

 The annual Australia-UK Ministerial Consultations (AUKMIN) bring together foreign and defence ministers from both countries.
 AUKMIN is the premier bilateral forum for consultations on foreign policy, defence and security issues.
 At AUKMIN, ministers look for ways in which Australia and the UK can work together more effectively to deal with contemporary global challenges.
 Australia hosted the seventh AUKMIN in Sydney in February 2015.
 AUKMIN consultations have previously been held in London in 2014, 2012 and 2006, Perth in 2013, Sydney in 2011 and Leeds in 2008.